Submitted by Maria.Kapsalaki on Wed, 11/08/2023 - 09:08

-The 44th AIVC conference "Retrofitting the Building Stock: Challenges and Opportunities for Indoor Environmental Quality" will be held on 9 & 10 October 2024 in Dublin, Ireland together with the 12th TightVent conference and the 10th venticool conference.
-The conference will take place at Croke Park.
+The 44th AIVC conference "Retrofitting the Building Stock: Challenges and Opportunities for Indoor Environmental Quality" was held on 9 & 10 October 2024 in Dublin, Ireland together with the 12th TightVent conference and the 10th venticool conference.
+The conference will took place at Croke Park.

 A pressurization test with a blower door fan is the most widely accepted and used method to evaluate the airtightness of a building, but it presents some drawbacks.
 Alternative methodologies have been, or are being, developed and three of them were presented in this webinar: